jinixdme/relations/README.md

 scope :duration_min, ->(seconds) { where(duration: seconds.to_i..Float::INFINITY) }
 ```

-Scopes can be combined: Display all videos with at least 100 seconds ordered by their engine names:
+Scopes can be combined: display all videos with at least 100 seconds ordered by their engine names:

+**db/seed**

 ```ruby
 john.videos.duration_min(100).sort(:engine).each{|video|